Taylor Swift And Zayn Malik’s Relationship Explained: ‘He’s Really Special’

 A video posted by Taylor Swift (@taylorswift) on

-Following the release of the music video, some fans were wondering why Taylor Swift and Zayn Malik are hardly touching each other in it, and only share a few shots together.
+Following the release of the music video, some fans were wondering why Taylor Swift and Zayn Malik are hardly touching each other in it and only share a few shots together.
 Some have speculated this might have something to do with Zayn’s girlfriend, Gigi Hadid, who also happens to be Taylor Swift’s best friend.

 According to sources who spoke to TMZ, Gigi Hadid wasn’t on set and thus had nothing to do with the final outcome.